kauffmanes/cis275-course/content/week2/4-tables.md

 ---
 title: "Tables"
-metaTitle: "This is the title tag of this page"
+metaTitle: "All about tables"
-metaDescription: "This is the meta description"
+metaDescription: "All about tables"
 ---

 A table represents information in grid format.
 They allow us to understand complex data.
 What are some examples you've seen, web or not?